Gateway to America

 Ellis Island National Park

-Ellis Island for kids
+Ellis Island for kids is a great learning opportunity!

 Today, Ellis Island is a National Park Service site and a popular tourist attraction.
 Visitors can explore the restored Great Hall, which was the main processing area for immigrants, and learn about the history of immigration to the United States.
 The island also houses the Ellis Island National Museum of Immigration, which features exhibits on the immigrant experience and the role of Ellis Island in American history.
 Ellis Island remains an enduring symbol of the American Dream and a testament to the courage and determination of the millions of immigrants who passed through its doors.
 The museum is a beautiful tribute to Ellis Island.